Australia: PM wants more women in politics amid sex scandal | DW | 23.03.2021

-Scott Morrison called for an increase in the number of women joining politics as his government faces yet another allegation of sexual misconduct.
+Prime Minister Scott Morrison has called for an increase in the number of women joining politics, as his government faces yet another allegation of sexual misconduct.

 Australia's prime minister acknowledged the mounting dissatisfaction with his government's response.